MatchuPitchu/github-actions-summary/02_github-actions.md

       # MONGODB_PASSWORD: ${{ secrets.MONGODB_PASSWORD }}

       # V2: with services testing database
+      # protocol adjustement as written in image docu
       MONGODB_CONNECTION_PROTOCOL: mongodb
-      # use services label below to establish a network connection (only works, if job runs in a container)
+      # a) if job runs in a container: use services label below to establish a network connection
-      MONGODB_CLUSTER_ADDRESS: mongodb # protocol adjustement as written in image docu
+      MONGODB_CLUSTER_ADDRESS: mongodb
+      # b) if job runs without a container: use localhost IP address
+      # MONGODB_CLUSTER_ADDRESS: 127.0.0.1:27017

       # you have to use dummy credentials (look below)
       MONGODB_USERNAME: root
       MONGODB_PASSWORD: example